johnevansuk/ietf/draft-opsawg-evans-discardmodel/md/draft-opsawg-evans-discardclass-02.md

 Where do packets get dropped?
 =============================
-The diagram below is an example of where and why packets may be dropped in a typical single ASIC, shared buffered type device, where packets ingress on the left and egress on the right.
+{{ex-drop}} depicts an example of where and why packets may be dropped in a typical single ASIC, shared buffered type device, where packets ingress on the left and egress on the right.

 ~~~~~~~~~~
                                                       +----------+